sercankulcu/sercankulcu.github.io/_thoughts/the-comfort-of-familiar-places.md

 date: 2025-10-26
 description: "Familiar places let us measure change by showing us who we were when we last stood there."
 tags:
    - memory
-  - place
+   - identity
    - reflection
 ---

 There are places I return to even when there is no practical reason to go back.